Tribe, groups sue over Alaska reserve petroleum exploration

 - Lowe's pulls the plug on upscale online play, laying off 175 in Kirkland

-The agency and the company on Friday declined comment on the lawsuit.
+The petroleum reserve was created in 1923 by President Warren Harding as the Naval Petroleum Reserve and set aside as an emergency oil supply for the Navy.
+The reserve covers 35,625 square miles (92,269 sq. kilometers), about the size of Indiana.

+Congress in 1976 renamed the reserve and transferred administration to the Interior Department.

-Nuiqsut is on the east border of the reserve on Alaska’s North Slope.
-Villagers hunt caribou that live there year-round.
+Nuiqsut is about 35 miles (56 kilometers) south of the Beaufort Sea and on the east border of the reserve.

-Tribal administrator Martha Itta says effects of oil development are not well understood and BLM needs to take time to understand impacts.
+The ConocoPhillips exploration plan calls for nearly 70 miles (113 kilometers) of ice roads, up to 23 ice pads and the drilling of six new exploratory wells, according to the lawsuit.
+Roads and pads constructed of ice are designed to allow travel without damage to tundra below them.

+The lawsuit said road construction can create habitat fragmentation and impede caribou migration patterns, which could have direct effects for Nuiqsut subsistence hunters.